biswabijaya/prolog-programs/README.md

 # Prolog

-Prolog programs
+Prolog programs.
 Fork and execute in Swipl

 Contents:-